 How Canada Does It

 Sponsoring groups agree to provide refugees with care, lodging, settlement assistance and support for the duration of the sponsorship period.
 Normally, this lasts twelve months starting from the refugees' arrival in Canada or until the refugee becomes self-sufficient, whichever comes first.
-The benchmark level of financial support under private sponsorship is roughly equivalent to social assistance rates.
-Thus, a refugee is deemed to be financially self-sufficient if their level of income is greater than or equivalent to prevailing social assistance rates in their community of settlement.
+As of 1 January 2018, the benchmark level of financial support under private sponsorship must be, at a minimum, equivalent to the prevailing Resettlement Assistance Program (RAP) rates in the expected community of settlement.
+Thus, a refugee is deemed to be financially self-sufficient if their level of income is greater than or equivalent to RAP rates.

 In exceptional circumstances, prior to the refugees' arrival, Canada may determine that certain refugees require more time to become established in Canada and require a longer period of support from sponsors.
 In those cases, the visa officer will ask the sponsoring group to extend the sponsorship period to a maximum of thirty-six months.
 The sponsoring group has the option of refusing the request for an extension of the sponsorship period but risks having the case refused as a result.